orai-nlp/Elixa/README.md

 # INSTALLATION

-IMPORTANT NOTE: if you only want to try elixa or use it as it is just download the [latest release](https://github.com/Elhuyar/Elixa/releases/download/v0.9.2/elixa-0.9.2-full.jar) and go directly to ["Using Elixa"](https://github.com/Elhuyar/Elixa#using-elixa) the section of this README.
-Java JRE>=1.7 is required to run Elixa.
+IMPORTANT NOTE: if you only want to try EliXa or use it as it is just download the [latest release](https://github.com/Elhuyar/Elixa/releases/download/v0.9.2/elixa-0.9.2-full.jar) and go directly to ["Using EliXa"](https://github.com/Elhuyar/Elixa#using-elixa) the section of this README.
+Java JRE>=1.7 is required to run EliXa.

 Installing EliXa requires the following steps: